wbond/package_control_channel/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-*)   Unless it definitely really needs them and their visibility is conditional.
+*)   Unless it definitely really needs them,
+     they apply to the cursor's context
+     and their visibility is conditional.
      Space in this menu is limited!
 **)  There aren't enough keys for all packages,
      you'd risk overriding those of other packages.